neondatabase/website/content/docs/ai/llamaindex.md

 ## Initialize Postgres Vector Store

-LlamaIndex simplifies the complexity of managing document insertion and embeddings generation using vector stores by providing a streamlined methods for these tasks.
+LlamaIndex simplifies the complexity of managing document insertion and embeddings generation using vector stores by providing streamlined methods for these tasks.

 Here's how you can initialize Postgres Vector with LlamaIndex: